AubleLab/PIC_competition_ChIP_scripts/README.md

 ## Preprocessing

-The scripts for mapping the paired-end reads from RNA-seq are here: */scripts_preprocessing_RNA*.
+The scripts for mapping the paired-end reads from RNA-seq and creating count tables are here: */scripts_preprocessing_RNA*.

 ### 1. Map to *S. cerevisiae*